-Our board includes a range of individuals with diverse expertise and a desire to ensure that Pendle Hill thrives.
+Our board includes a wide range of individuals with diverse expertise and a desire to ensure that Pendle Hill thrives.

-Frances Brokaw: Hanover, NH; Hanover Friends Meeting; New England Yearly Meeting; a lifelong Friend, Fran is the proud mother of two young adults, and is a retired physician who specialized in internal medicine and hospice/ palliative care medicine.
+Frances Brokaw (clerk): Hanover, NH; Hanover Friends Meeting, New England Yearly Meeting.
+A lifelong Friend, Fran is the proud mother of two young adults, and is a retired physician who specialized in internal medicine and hospice/ palliative care medicine.
 She is a graduate of School of the Spirit’s “On Being a Spiritual Nurturer” program, and is actively engaged in the spiritual life of her home meeting, Hanover Friends Meeting, and of New England Yearly Meeting.
 Fran also serves on the Board of Directors for Kendal-at-Hanover, serving as co-chair as well as chair of the Board Health Services Committee.
 She carries a concern for racial justice work, and is actively engaged with issues of racism and white supremacy, through Showing Up for Racial Justice (SURJ) in her community and also as a member of the NEYM Confronting White Supremacy Work Group.
 She is clear that exploring these problems, educating other people identifying as white, and working to become a stronger ally to people of color is the primary work that God is calling her to do at this stage of her life.
 Fran enjoys reading, hiking, travel, and learning about other cultures and religions.

-Pegene McPhaden: Harleysville, PA; Gwynedd Monthly Meeting.
+Pegene McPhaden: Harleysville, PA; Gwynedd Monthly Meeting, PYM.
 Peggy is currently a member of the Stewardship Committee and the Care and Counsel Committee at Gwynedd Meeting, having served on other committees in the past.
 Some years ago, she served on the Antioch University Board of Trustees and currently serves on the Board of Directors of Foulkeways at Gwynedd, a life plan community, where she has served on the CEO Search, Finance and Admissions Committees and currently serves on the Joint Pension Personnel and Finance Committee, Healthcare Committee and Diversity Committee.
 She also represents Foulkeways on the Abington Quarter (PYM) Board.
 She has participated in several Pendle Hill programs and fully supports our mission.
 Born and raised in New York City, Peggy earned a bachelor’s degree in Biology from Antioch College in Yellow Springs, OH.
 After college, she and her husband moved to Minneapolis, MN where she worked in a pharmacology laboratory at the University of Minnesota.
 After a few years, her husband’s employer transferred the family to London, England for four years and then to Brussels, Belgium for four years.
 During this time, Peggy earned a certificate to teach English as a Foreign Language from the British Counsel and taught in several American companies, in a Belgian language school and at the Brussels English Primary School.
 A few years after returning to the US, Peggy entered Temple University in Philadelphia and earned an MBA in Accounting in 1986, receiving her CPA license soon after.
 She joined the Internal Revenue Service shortly thereafter where she worked in the International division as an auditor and then managed an international team in the Large Business and International division.
 She has recently retired from the IRS after nearly 30 years.

 Jeff Perkins: Philadelphia, PA; Philadelphia Yearly Meeting; Chestnut Hill Friends Meeting.
 Jeff offers his spiritually grounded Quaker approach in business, management, and strategic planning to Pendle Hill.
 Jeff affirms the values of Pendle Hill and finds it a welcoming place for spirit led engagement.
 Jeff participated in the resident student program at Pendle Hill in 1992-93.
 He successfully utilizes his finance and accounting acumen in serving as Executive Director on Friends Fiduciary Corporation Board and the Board of Interfaith Center on Corporate Responsibility.
 Jeff served as Treasurer and is the current Clerk of Chestnut Hill Friends Meeting.
 Jeff is interested in ecumenism and the connections between Christian and other faiths and spiritualities.
 Jeff views hospitality as a ministry.